-The Draft Rule amends clause 5.3.7(g), which is currently classified as having civil penalties attached.
-The Commission considers that the amendments proposed to clause 5.3.7(g) do not materially alter its purpose, and do not affect its continued classification as a civil penalty clause.
+The Rule as made amends clause 5.3.7(g), which is currently classified as having civil penalties attached.
+The Commission considers that the amendments to clause 5.3.7(g) do not materially alter its purpose, and do not affect its continued classification as a civil penalty clause.

-4 Commission's assessment approach
+4 Commission's analytical framework

-This chapter describes the analytical approach that the Commission has applied to assess the Rule change request in accordance with the requirements set out in the NEL (and explained in Chapter 2).
+This chapter describes the analytical framework that the Commission has applied to assess the Rule Change Request in accordance with the requirements set out in the NEL (and explained in Chapter 2).